Chapter 1: The hiring process: how to hire staff

 Pay employees on time

 Besides your legal responsibilities, payroll is also personal.
-Employees often have a lot riding on it.
+It’s not uncommon for employees to have a lot riding on the outcome.

 63% have financial difficulties before payday*